 So how is all of this different from the diagnosis of Post-Traumatic Stress that I am now learning to navigate?

 Imagine going about your day with the constant awareness that your mind is looking for an opportunity to latch on to any given present-day situation in order to compound it with all the weight of your past.

-In addition to the umbrella depression and anxiety that seems to bog everyone living with PTSD down, I also spend nearly every day of my life diligently overseeing my mind and body as they respond to everyday situations that could easily trigger my past traumas and the deeply rooted beliefs that I have.
+In addition to the umbrella depression and anxiety that seems to bog everyone living with PTSD down.
+I also spend nearly every day of my life diligently overseeing my mind and body as they respond to everyday situations that easily trigger my past traumas and the deeply rooted beliefs that I have.

 Flashbacks that actually cause me to lose time and my bearings in space, then leave me physically weak and unfocused.
 They can happen at any time.